Towards a theory of how the structure of language is acquired by deep neural networks: Details of the experiments

 \subsection{Multi-layer self-attention (RHM)}

-The deep Transformers that we train on RHM data are made by stacking standard Multi-Head Attention layers~\cite{vaswani2017attention}, without residuals, layer normalization and multi-layer perceptron in between.
+The deep Transformers that we train on RHM data are made by stacking standard Multi-Head Attention layers~\cite{vaswani2017attention}, without any residuals, layer normalization and multi-layer perceptron in between.
 We found that the removed components do not affect the model's performance on data generated from the RHM.
-Each layer has the same number of $n_h$ and embedding dimension set to $n_h\times v$, with $v$ the vocabulary size.
-We set $n_h\,{=}\,16$ and notice no significant change in performance in the range $n_h\,{=}\,4\div 64$.
+Each layer has the same number of heads $n_h$ and embedding dimension $d_{\text{emb}}\,{=}\,n_h\times v$, with $v$ the vocabulary size.
 The input dimension is adapted to the embedding dimension via a learnable linear projection, to which we add learnable positional encodings.
+The choice of $n_h$ follows two principles: the model should be large enough for the training loss to reach a threshold value of $10^{-3}$ and changing $n_h$ should not affect performance beyond the fluctuations due to the model initialisations.
+Specifically, we set $n_h\,{=}\,16$ and notice no significant change in performance up to $n_h\,{=}\,64$.
+Also scaling $d_{\text{emb}}$ up to $4 n_h\times v$ does not impact performance.

 Multi-layer self-attention networks are trained with the Adam optimizer, with a warmup scheduler bringing the learning rate to $10^{-2}$ within the first $10$ training epochs.
-As for CNNs, the batch size is set to the lowest value that allows for convergence.
+As for CNNs, the batch size is set to the lowest value allowing for convergence.